telerik/ajax-docs/controls/grid/functionality/filtering/checklist-filtering.md

 		End Function

-2. By providing a path to a **web service** which will provide the data.You specify the path using the **CheckListWebServicePath** property of RadGrid.
-Beside that you may need to set the name of the method that will provide the actual data	to the ListBox control using the **FilterCheckListWebServiceMethod** property if	you have more than one method defined in your web service.(See Ex.2)**Ex.2**
+2. By providing a path to a **Web Service** which will provide the data.
+You specify the path using the **CheckListWebServicePath** property of RadGrid.
+Beside that you may need to set the name of the method that will provide the actual data to the ListBox control using the **FilterCheckListWebServiceMethod** property if	you have more than one method defined in your web service.
+(See Example 2)

+	**Example 2**